-Vision-and-language navigation (VLN) has been extensively studied and achieved remarkable progress (\cite{Anderson2018VisionandLanguageNI,Ku2020RoomAcrossRoomMV,Qi2020REVERIERE,Chen2020TopologicalPW,Savva2019HabitatAP,Ma2019SelfMonitoringNA,Ke2019TacticalRS,Anderson2018OnEO,Fried2018SpeakerFollowerMF,Hong2020ARV,Shrivastava2021VISITRONVS}).
-Given a language instruction in the simulation environment, the goal is to make an agent reach the desired node on the pre-defined traversal graph from images.
-A few extensions were proposed in the literature.
-ALFRED \cite{Shridhar2020ALFREDAB} proposes an extended VLN task that grounds a sequence of sub-tasks to achieve a higher-level task in AI2Thor environment \cite{ai2thor}.
-In ALFRED, navigation sequences have (implicit) goals which are often close to objects of interest in next sub-tasks.
-For instance, the agent is asked to move in front of the sink because it is going to clean the cup in the sink.
-With high-level semantic tasks, object-centric spatial understanding is more of importance.
+Vision-and-language navigation (VLN) has been extensively studied and made remarkable progress over the last few years (\cite{Anderson2018VisionandLanguageNI,Ku2020RoomAcrossRoomMV,Qi2020REVERIERE,Chen2020TopologicalPW,Savva2019HabitatAP,Ma2019SelfMonitoringNA,Ke2019TacticalRS,Anderson2018OnEO,Fried2018SpeakerFollowerMF,Hong2020ARV,Shrivastava2021VISITRONVS}).
+Given a language instruction in the simulation environment, the goal is for an agent to reach the desired node on the pre-defined traversal graph using images as input.
+The literature offers several extensions.
+ALFRED \cite{Shridhar2020ALFREDAB} proposes an extended VLN task that grounds a sequence of sub-tasks to achieve a higher level task in the AI2Thor environment \cite{ai2thor}.
+ALFRED navigation sequences have (implicit) goals that are often close to objects of interest in the subsequent sub-tasks, e.g., when an agent is asked to move in front of the sink because it is going to clean a cup there.
+With high-level semantic tasks, object-centric spatial understanding is of even greater importance.

 In another direction, recent approaches have relaxed the constraint of discrete traversal in VLN into continuous space (\cite{anderson2020sim,krantz2020beyond,Blukis2020FewshotOG,Roh2019ConditionalDF,Irshad2021HierarchicalCA}).
-Here, the agent needs to deal with higher task complexity involving time and space.
-Thus expanding the space representation to 3D can be an effective solution.
-In context of visual language navigation, we consider the 3D visual grounding task as a proxy of 3D indoor navigation with fully observability assumption and goal-oriented language descriptions.
-Especially, our approach focuses on understanding spatial relationships among objects which plays key role in VLN and robot navigation.
+Here, an agent encounters more complex tasks involving time and space.
+Thus, expanding the space representation to 3D can be an effective solution.
+In the context of VLN, we consider the 3D visual grounding task as a proxy for 3D indoor navigation that includes the full observability assumption and goal-oriented language descriptions.
+In particular, our approach focuses on understanding spatial relationships among objects, which plays a key role in VLN and robot navigation.